Set The Record Straight On Pollution In Georgia

 Don't let utility Southern Company get away with misleading the public about the true effects of pollution.

-Southern Company spokespeople have recently gone on record to say that the EPA's mercury standards don't produce any health benefits as well as that reducing pollution does nothing to promote human health.
+Southern Company spokespeople have gone on record to say that the EPA's mercury standards don't produce any health benefits as well as that reducing pollution does nothing to promote human health.
 The company is frequently cited as one of the nations most prolific spenders on lobbying and has been one of the most vocal and steadfast utility opponents of environmental regulations and federal action on climate.
 Since 2010, Southern has spent more than $135 million on lobbying at the federal level, the most of any utility in the country1.

-Write to Southern Company's CEO Thomas Fanning to come clean about his firm and to do what's right for the future of our planet.
+Sign the petition below and demand Southern Company's CEO come clean about his firm and to do what's right for the future of our planet.

 As the CEO of one of the highest-polluting power plants in America, you should be ashamed of yourself.
 Not only is Southern Company one of the worst polluters out there, it's also a dishonest and corrupt operation.